camh915/01-Code-Refactor/README.md

 * The URL of the GitHub repository, with a unique name and a README that describes the project.

+## Project Changes
+These are the following change I have made to the file:
+  * I have given spaces and indentions to make the code more readable
+  * I have changed most non-semantic elements to semantic elements that better represent where they are and what data they carry
+  * I have added acessibility options, for those using screenreaders, to every image *I have added a consise title to the page

 ---
 © 2022 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.